 The tool works by automatically replying to comments on your posts.
 Configure it to respond to everyone, or reply to comments containing keywords.
 If you’re worried that replies will all sound the same, set up multiple replies and have the automation pick a response to send.

-You can also automatically “like” every comment and send DMs to users who comment, engaging even further with your audience.
+You can also automatically “like” every comment on Instagram posts and send DMs to users who comment, engaging even further with your audience.

 Work with influencers

 When it comes to building trust with your followers (and potential followers), another effective strategy is to use influencer marketing.
 The influencer marketing industry is set to grow to approximately $13.8 billion in 2021, and is gaining in popularity.
 And for good reason — it works.

 In terms of building trust, influencers in your industry can help your business in two main ways:

 - Their followers already trust them.
 As the main benefit, followers of authentic influencers and content creators already trust their recommendations and that trust can pass along to your brand.